Here are our most frequently asked questions about National Trust holidays.

 If you bring your bikes and/or sports equipment (e.g. kayak), please store them outside.
 We know people can be very protective of their bikes, but our buildings have to take priority.
 Some of our properties benefit from designated outside storage areas, please ask the Holidays Team for more information.

 What’s it like to stay in a heritage building?

 Staying in a characterful and historic building is a wonderful experience; however, there are a few things to consider.
 Plumbing and heating systems are often sensitive and are less efficient than in a modern home.
 More information will be provided in the welcome folder at the cottage or please contact us if you need help during your stay.

 Please don't move furniture during your stay as it can cause damage to the furniture itself and the property.

 Bats and other wildlife may be present.
 Any disturbance caused by wildlife should be reported to us immediately and we will take reasonable steps to assist.
 Please remember that bats and some other species are protected and it illegal to interfere with them or their habitat.

 Can I smoke?

 All National Trust Holiday Cottages are non-smoking areas.
 This includes the use of vapours and e-cigarettes.

 Can I charge my electric vehicle?

-We do not allow charging of electric vehicles unless a specific charging point is available.
+We do not allow charging of electric vehicles unless a specific charging point for electric vehicles is available.
 Zap-map will be able to help you find the nearest charging points.